thiyangt/DataAnalysiswithR/content/blog/Topic2/index.md

    - Installing the `tidyverse` package could take several minutes. **You only need to do this once.**

 3. Successful installation  should return  a message similar to below in the console.
-(Sometimes your screen output mesage will probably look different and lengthy, if you install this for the first time!!
+(Sometimes your screen output message will probably look different and lengthy, if you install this for the first time!!
 However, it should not be an ERROR message).

 ![](/images/Rpackages/3_tidyverse.png)